 First thing, look at the list of amenities the Mystery Hotel is saying it has.
 Also, remember the star-rating.
 Now, open TripAdvisor in a new tab (we use TripAdvisor because to us, it has one of the best filters).
 Use TripAdvisor’s filters to select the location the Mystery Hotel says it’s in (in this case “Downtown – Coal Harbour, Stanley Park”), select the star-rating of the Mystery Hotel (in this case 4 star).
 Now, tick off all the amenities the Mystery Hotel is saying it has (in this case swimming pool, business center, fitness center, pet friendly, self service laundry).
 Make sure to tick as many of the amenities as possibly for your best chance at guessing the correct Mystery Hotel.

-Here is a screen-shot of what you need to remember about your Mystery Hotel for the TripAdvisor search (list of amenities, its traveller rating and its location):
+Here is a screen-shot of what you need to remember about your Mystery Hotel for the TripAdvisor search (list of amenities, its traveler rating and its location):

 Now, you’ve probably narrowed it down to two or three hotels.

 If you’ve got a keen eye for detail or really really want to know exactly what hotel you’re going to get – click on the Map option on your Mystery Hotel, click enlarge and now you can zoom into the area your hotel is in even down to the street name.
 Cross-reference that location again the two or three you’ve narrowed it down to so far.

-As you can see it’s not super easy to guess exactly what Mystery Hotel you’re going to get, but if you’re saving that much money they ain’t gonna make it easy for you – are they?!
+As you will see it’s not super easy to guess exactly what Mystery Hotel you’re going to get, but if you’re saving that much money they ain’t gonna make it easy for you – are they?!